Skip to content

 This script will install Brioche under ~/.local/bin, which is commonly included by default in the $PATH for your shell.

-• BRIOCHE_INSTALL_DIR: The directory to place the final Brioche binary.
+• BRIOCHE_INSTALL_BIN_DIR: The directory to place a symlink to the installed Brioche version.
 This directory should ideally be in your $PATH and will get created if it doesn’t exist.
-Defaults to $HOME/.local/bin.
+(Default: $HOME/.local/bin)

 Rather than running the installation script, you can also manually install Brioche by downloading the latest release under the “Releases” section of Brioche’s GitHub repo.